 Analyzing the Effects of a Deferred Tax Handling

 After understanding the changes and causes of the deferred tax balance, it is important to also analyze and forecast the effect this will have on future operations.
 For example, deferred tax assets and liabilities can have a strong impact on cash flow.
-An increase in deferred tax liability or a decrease in deferred tax assets is a source of cash.
-Likewise, a decrease in liability or an increase in deferred asset is a use of cash.
+An increase in deferred tax liabilities or a decrease in deferred tax assets is a source of cash.
+Likewise, a decrease in the DTL or an increase in the DTA is a use of cash.

 Analyzing the change in deferred tax balances should also help to understand the future trend these balances are moving towards.
-Will the balances continue growing, or is the likelihood of a reversal in the near future high?
+Will the balances continue growing, or is there a high likelihood of a reversal in the near future?

 These trends are often indicative of the type of business undertaken by the company.
 For example, a growing deferred tax liability could signal that a company is capital-intensive.
 This is because the purchase of new capital assets often comes with accelerated tax depreciation that is larger than the decelerating depreciation of older assets.